- SQLite Tutorial

-You can use following statement to delete previously created index:
+You can use the following statement to delete previously created index.

 sqlite> DROP INDEX salary_index;

-Although indexes are intended to enhance a database's performance, there are times when they should be avoided.
-The following guidelines indicate when the use of an index should be reconsidered:
+Although indexes are intended to enhance the performance of a database, there are times when they should be avoided.
+The following guidelines indicate when the use of an index should be reconsidered.

 Indexes should not be used in −